opensearch-project/documentation-website/_opensearch/install/rpm.md

    # Convert the private key to PKCS#8.
    sudo openssl pkcs8 -inform PEM -outform PEM -in admin-key-temp.pem -topk8 -nocrypt -v1 PBE-SHA1-3DES -out admin-key.pem

-   # Create the CSR.
+   # Create the certficiate signing request (CSR).
 A common name (CN) of "A" is acceptable because this certificate is
    # used for authenticating elevated access and is not tied to a host.
    sudo openssl req -new -key admin-key.pem -subj "/C=CA/ST=ONTARIO/L=TORONTO/O=ORG/OU=UNIT/CN=A" -out admin.csr